 - After the last set, do a windowpane test.
-If the dough doesn't pass the test, do another set of stretch and fold and a 30 minute rest.
+If the dough doesn't pass the test, do another set of stretch and fold and a 30-minute rest.

 - Put the dough in a bulking container and let it rise to double size.

-Divide, shape and final rise
+Divide, shape and final proof